 Your resume’s value is in the support and credibility it gives the digital version of yourself.
-Remember, it was your digital self that originally attracted the recruiter or ATS to select you.
+Remember, it was your digital self that originally attracted the executive recruiter or ATS to select you.
 Make sure your resume goes hand in hand with the value proposition you demonstrated in your online accounts.
 Keep in mind, infographics, videos, slide presentations, and other digital accouterments cannot be searched for keywords.
 Having an editable file, such as a Word doc resume, is important when submitting directly through a job portal.

 Job seekers must work with the new hiring ecosystem, not against it.
-“Searchability” is the key to getting your resume in front of a hiring manager or recruiter.
+“Searchability” is the key to getting your resume in front of a hiring manager or executive recruiter.
 Become a pro at the digital game.
 Having a top-notch LinkedIn profile is a given, whether you are actively or passively looking for a job.
 However, any old profile will not do.
 Applicant Tracking Systems and aggregators are designed to discover specific keywords.
 Incorporating these keywords in your profile (without obnoxiously saturating it) is imperative.
 Become an expert in the ever-evolving job titles, skills, and experiences that are currently trending.
 We suggest using several different job descriptions to find relevant key terms.
 Tailoring your resume to incorporate those words increases your “searchability” significantly.

 Hashtags work much the same way as keywords.
 Sprinkling hashtags throughout your profile adds to your “searchability,” as well.

 Job seekers cannot get hired by keywords alone.